‘General Hospital’ Spoilers: Kristina Confesses Her Pledge Which Leaves Alexis Reeling

-Although General Hospital will not be showing a new episode on Monday for Memorial Day, there is expected to be lots more drama to come on Tuesday.
-Shiloh and his Dawn of Day cult has been the center story line for weeks now.
-Sam has just been rescued by Jason from the clutches of the cult leader and there is one person who will be happy to hear that her sister is safe and sound.
+Although General Hospital will not be airing a new episode on Memorial Day, it looks like a lot of drama is in the pipeline for its return on Tuesday.
+Shiloh and his Dawn of Day cult have been the central storyline for weeks now.
+Sam has just been rescued by Jason from the clutches of the cult leader, and there is one person who will be happy to hear that her sister is safe and sound.

-Kristina knows all about Shiloh’s cult, but she doesn’t know yet that Sam was willing to go through the whole initiation ceremony just so she could get the evidence she needed to take him down.
-There is also the pledge that Jason and Sonny need to get so that Shiloh doesn’t expose them.
+Kristina knows all about Shiloh’s cult, but she doesn’t know that Sam was willing to go through the whole initiation ceremony just so she could get the evidence she needed to take him down.
+There is also the matter of the pledge that Jason and Sonny need to get so that Shiloh doesn’t expose them.
 However, Kristina’s pledge is not about Sonny at all.
-The pledge is about Alexis and the week of May 27 will be confession time, according to SheKnows Soaps.
+The pledge is about Alexis, and the week of May 27 will be confession time, according to SheKnows Soaps.

-Neil is still closely monitoring Kristina and he will pay a visit with her on Monday.
-General Hospital spoilers indicate that he realizes that Kristina is still highly bothered by something that she doesn’t seem able to say out loud.
-Somehow he will convince her that she needs to spill whatever it is.
+Neil is still closely monitoring Kristina and he will pay her a visit on Monday.
+General Hospital spoilers indicate that he realizes Kristina is still bothered by something that she doesn’t seem to be able to say out loud.
+Somehow, he will convince her that she needs to spill whatever it is she’s hiding.

 Alexis also assumes that the pledge is about Sonny, but she will be in for a shock when Kristina ends up spilling the secret that she told Shiloh.
 She confesses as a way to be free from Shiloh once and for all.
 Unfortunately, her confession will damage the already rocky relationship between her and her mother.